openSUSE/cepces/README.rst

 ==============================

 ``cepces`` is an application for enrolling certificates through CEP and CES.
-It currently requires `certmonger`_ to operate, but may eventually be extended to a standalone application
+It requires `certmonger`_ to operate.

-Only simple deployments using Microsoft Active Directory Certificate Services has been tested.
+Only simple deployments using Microsoft Active Directory Certificate Services have been tested.

 For more up-to-date information and further documentation, please visit the project's home page at: https://github.com/openSUSE/cepces